tests-always-included/dizzy/README.md

 * `debug` - Debugging messages, useful for diagnostics and understanding how the dependencies are resolved.
 * `warn` - Indications that you may be doing something wrong.
 * `destroy` - Trigger cleanup behavior, such as removing timeouts and closing database connections.

-The methods on the container should allow one to register a hash or a map of key/value pairs.

 Having a cache may make things faster.
 Clearing the cache or clearing all registered values may make testing easier.